 Did you know that San Francisco has affordable attractions that you can see for under $20?
-Indeed, despite inflation affecting travelers like you, there are many things to do on a limited budget.
-In fact, you could spend an entire day in this beautiful city without putting a noticeable dent in your pocketbook.
-Above all, these San Francisco attractions are not only affordable, they’re among the most popular.
-In fact, some top attractions are absolutely free!
-Of course, these are just suggestions and you can always pick and choose your favorites.
+Indeed, despite inflation affecting travelers like you, many things can be done on a limited budget.
+You could spend an entire day in this beautiful city without noticing a dent in your pocketbook.
+Above all, these San Francisco attractions are not only affordable, but they’re also among the most popular.
+Some top attractions are free!
+Of course, these are just suggestions; you can always choose your favorites.

 Affordable Attractions in San Francisco